How to Treat Female Anorgasmia

 - Situational: When climax is only possible in certain situations.

 What can be done to treat female anorgasmia?

-While it is always advisable to see a specialist to address any questions about this condition, certain simple steps can help start to fix the problem.
+While it’s always advisable to see a specialist to address any questions about this condition, certain simple steps can help start to fix the problem:

-It’s essential to have intimate times when you can explore your body without fear to find out what you do and don’t like.
+It’s essential to have intimate times to explore your body without fear to find out what you like and don’t like.

 Look at yourself naked in front of a mirror.
 Accept yourself as you are and stimulate the parts of your body that you think may give you pleasure.

-This habit won’t just build you self-confidence and self-esteem, it will also help you know what areas turn you on and that you will be able to enjoy with your partner.
+This habit won’t just build your self-confidence and self-esteem.
+It will also help you know what areas turn you on so you can use this knowledge with your partner.